-It's also an appeal to create–to slow down, sink our hands into materials and stretch our creative capacities–to nurture each other and ourselves.
+It’s also an invitation to create––to slow down, sink our hands into materials, and connect with ourselves.

-Potager & Pottery is an intergenerational collaborative project between Julie, Ron and Bethany Pelle that promotes the health, well-being, and environmental benefits of home/community gardening.
-Research and design subjects include: organic growing and pest management, companion planting, pollinator attraction, composting, irrigation, food preservation, cut flowers, pottery, and creative reuse.
+An intergenerational collaborative project between Julie, Ron, and Bethany Pelle.
+Emphasizes the health & wellbeing benefits of creative engagement through art, design, and gardening.
+Research & design subjects include: organic growing & pest management, raised beds, companion planting, pollinator attraction, composting, irrigation, preservation, cut flowers, pottery, and creative reuse.

 Custom designed, small batch decorative and art tiles compliment individual tastes and the historic character of any space.
 Projects include: trivets, wall tiles, and tiles for mantels, kitchens and bathrooms.